dango17/dango17.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Hi!
+I'm Dan, a video game programming and design student from the U.K. I'm an extreamly passionate game developer who has had a massive intrest in the medium since a early age.
+Starting from using in-game editing tools in-games to create levels and mini-games, in my earlier days, to now later taking up programming and designing my own video games from scratch using a range of tools.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.